-The land use patterns of the Town of Union, Burnett County, and the surrounding region are tied together by the transportation system, including roadways and trails.
+The land use patterns of the Town of Anderson, Burnett County, and the surrounding region are tied together by the transportation system, including roadways and trails.
 Households, businesses, farms, industries, schools, government, and many others all rely on a dependable transportation system to function and to provide linkages to areas beyond their immediate locations.
-The Town of Union's transportation network plays a major role in the efficiency, safety, and overall desirability of the area as a place to live and work.
-For further detail on transportation in the Town of Union and Burnett County, please refer to Chapter 3 of the Inventory and Trends Report.
+The Town of Anderson's transportation network plays a major role in the efficiency, safety, and overall desirability of the area as a place to live and work.
+For further detail on transportation in the Town of Anderson and Burnett County, please refer to Chapter 3 of the Inventory and Trends Report.

-With the amount of population and housing growth that is expected over the next 20 years, the Town of Union should also anticipate change to its transportation system.
+With the amount of population and housing growth that is expected over the next 20 years, the Town of Anderson should also anticipate change to its transportation system.
 The town's plan for transportation is to be prepared for potential development proposals, to ensure that future expansion of the town's road system is cost-effective, to preserve the mobility and connectivity of local roads, to improve opportunities for pedestrian and bicycle routes, and to ensure that developed properties have safe emergency vehicle access.
-In order to achieve this, the town will need to adopt a driveway ordinance, coordinate with the county regarding land divisions, and continue to plan for road improvements.
+In order to achieve this, the town should revisit the existing driveway ordinance, coordinate with the county to review all land divisions for access and layout considerations, plan for road improvements, and continue to maintain a set of town road construction specifications.
 The policies and recommendations of this plan provide guidance on how these tools should be used.

 As the town implements its plan, a key dilemma will be balancing the rural character and mobility of existing roads with the maximum use of existing road infrastructure.
 On one hand, existing roads are already present, new roads are costly, and new development can be more cost effective if it utilizes existing roads.
 On the other hand, extensive placement of new development in highly visible locations along existing roads will forever change the character and appearance of the town.
 This may lead to a loss of rural character.
 Adding access points to serve new development also reduces the mobility of a road.
-This plan includes a policy that directs new development to utilize the existing road network to the maximum extent possible.
+This plan includes a policy that directs new development to utilize the existing road network to the maximum extent possible (policy LU2).
 However, this plan also encourages new subdivisions to utilize conservation design which will usually require the construction of new roads, but does a better job of preserving rural character.

 In order to balance these competing interests, the town will require the coordinated planning of adjacent development sites by limiting the use of cul-de-sacs and by reviewing Area Development Plans.
 Over the long term, the town may also develop an official map to preserve planned rights-of-way and connections between developed areas.
-The town will require that potential traffic and road damage impacts are assessed by developers in coordination with municipal engineers.
-When new roads are necessary, the town will require that developers bear the cost of conducting traffic impact studies and constructing new roads to town standards before they are accepted by the town.
+The town should require that potential traffic and road damage impacts are assessed by developers as part of the development application.
+When new roads are necessary, the town will require that developers bear the cost of constructing new roads to town standards before they are accepted by the town.